harrisayadi/cpp/W3/Review_Session.md

 }
 ```

-A) Why is the typecast operator needed to compute the mean in the statement mean = static_cast(float)(total)/value;?
+A) Why is the typecast operator needed to compute the mean in the statement `mean = static_cast<float>(total)/value;`?
 What do you think
 will happen if it is removed?
 Modify the code and try it.
 Record what happens.
 Make sure that you try both even and odd cases.
-Now put static_cast<float>total back in the program.
+Now put `static_cast<float>total` back in the program.

 B) What happens if you enter a float such as 2.99 instead of an integer for value?
 Try it and record the results.